TwinLizzie/NGnoidTV/NGNUITY.md

 ### What is Post-scarcity?

 Think the Venus Project or the Zeitgeist Movement.
 Some also like to call it Fully Automated Luxury Communism.
-Yet Marxist schools of thought tend to be in favour of an exclusively worker-controlled economy, and are thus fundamentally incompatiable with our agenda.
+Yet Marxist schools of thought tend to be in favour of an exclusively worker-controlled economy.
 You're a human, not a worker.
-You should be able to do what you want so long as you're not infringing upon anybody else's rights.
+In a post-scarcity economy, people will be free to choose whether or not they wish to be workers (the bee), or idlers (the cat).

+Who controls a post-scarcity economy, if not the workers?
+The collective does, of course - yet it is extremely important not to rely on the word [Worker], as this would imply that someone living in a post-scarcity economy can be anything but.

 A post-scarcity economy is entirely resource-based.
 The blueprints for the full automation of the means of production are freely accessible to anyone; as long as you have land and raw materials, everything else will be free.

+During the Chinese Great Leap Forward (1958-1962), Mao Zedong proposed the idea of the Backyard Steel Furnace.
+Peasants would build themselves improvised, homemade steel furnaces in their backyards so as to boost steel production for the country.
+Documentaries on steel-making were distributed to people in order to fill in the gaps in their knowledge.

+Why did the Backyard Steel Furnace fail?
+And why did the Great Leap Forward fail?
+It failed because it takes years to build the skills and expertise needed to master a particular craft.
+It was also unscientific, as the Maoist movement tended to be anti-intellectual in some aspects; similar to how Southern, rust-belt, rural Americans dismiss the voices of the scientific community and experts they deem to be condescending and elitist.

+Machines, on the other hand, do not have this problem.
+If everybody owned a 3d printer, built according to the same set of parts and the same set of instructions, as well as the same .stl files - they would all produce nearly identical items.

-This is unlike real estate and raw energy (e.g. the air that you breathe, the land that you live on, the fresh water you drink) which will always be scarce until the heat death of the Universe - which is why it should be regulated and distributed by a central authority to ensure everyone gets a fair share.
+Yet at the end of the day, we still need raw energy.
+Unlike data and knowledge, which can be copied ad infinitum - raw energy (e.g. the air that you breathe, the land that you live on, the fresh water you drink) will always be scarce until the heat death of the Universe - which is why it should be regulated and distributed by a central authority to ensure everyone gets a fair share.
 Period.

 ### Our Philosophy for Automation